Signs Your Dachshund is Bored (How to Fix It)

 If you work full-time or are unable to let your dog out during the day, get some help.
 You can ask your friendly stay at home mom or retired neighbor if they want to earn some extra money for letting your dog out.

-Dog Day cares require all dogs to be updated on their shots.
+Dog Day Cares require all dogs to be up to date on their shots.
 As an extra bonus, a lot of the dog day cares have cameras that you can watch from your cell phone or computer while you are at work, so you can check in on your furry friend any time.

 Dachshunds can go play too!
 When we had play dates with Buddy, he was playing really rough with Eko as he grew, so I was becoming more concerned about Eko’s back.
 So, I really like to take Eko to doggie day care once in a while to play with other small dogs that are his size.
 This is an awesome way to give my dachshund some exercise and keep him socialized with other dogs.